SamHCoco/Data-Structure-Implementation-Java/README.md

 ### Time Complexity (Worst Case)
 * **Access**:
-   * **O(n)** - In the worst case, it takes linear time to access an arbitrary element a linkedlist because the nodes have to be traversed to get to the desired element.
+   * **O(n)** - In the worst case, it takes linear time to access an arbitrary element of a linkedlist as the nodes must be traversed to get to the desired element.
 To reach the last node in a linkedlist of *n* nodes, *n* nodes have to be traversed.
 * **Insertion (add):**
   * **O(n)** -  Inserting an element into a linkedlist takes linear time in the time worst case.
 The insertion itself takes *O(1)* constant time but having to traverse nodes to access the node required to complete the insertion takes *O(n)* linear time.